Democracy in Iraq: 2021–2022 political crisis

 After Iraq's October 2021 parliamentary elections, it took twelve months to form a new Iraqi government: the longest such impasse since the 2003 U.S.-led invasion.
 The conflict was between the Sadrist Movement, supporters of the Shia religious leader Muqtada al-Sadr, and the Iran-backed Coordination Framework Alliance led by Nouri al-Maliki.
 The Council of Representatives of Iraq for a long time was unable to form a coalition government or elect a new President.
 The political unrest several times caused protests and violence in Baghdad, and was considered the most serious crisis in the country since the defeat of the Islamic State in the country in 2017, after which Iraq had had relative stability.

-On 27 October 2022 though, the government of Prime Minister Mohammed Shia' Al Sudani, from the party 'Coordination Framework', was approved by the Council of Representatives.
+On 27 October 2022 though, the government of Prime Minister Mohammed Shia' Al Sudani, from the Coordination Framework alliance, was approved by the Council of Representatives.

 Current status

 On the 2023 V-Dem Democracy indices electoral democracy index, Iraq ranked 3rd in the Middle East and 115th worldwide.
 Iraq scored 0.362 on the V-Dem Democracy electoral democracy index in 2023.
 As of 27 October 2022, the Iraqi Prime Minister is Mohammed Shia' Al Sudani.